peilingjiang/p5.bezier/README.md

 **closeType** (Optional)

 This is a string, either `"OPEN"` or `"CLOSE"`.
 Use `"CLOSE"` to automatically close the curve.
 The default is `"OPEN"`.
-Note: continuity of the closing point is not guaranteed.

 **fidelity** (Optional)

-This is an integer between `0` and `10`, with a default value of `6`.
+This is an integer between `0` and `10`, with a default value of `7`.
 This value determines the accuracy of the Bézier curve.
 Higher values mean more vertices are used, leading to a more accurate curve, but at the cost of additional computation.

 ## Create a Bézier Object